openhab/openhab-addons/bundles/org.openhab.io.homekit/README.md

   - if sf is equal 1, openHAB is accepting pairing from new iOS device.
   - if sf is equal 0 (as on screenshot), openHAB is already paired and does not accept any new pairing request. you can reset pairing using `openhab:homekit clearPairings` command in karaf console.
 - if you see openHAB bridge and sf is equal 1 but you dont see openHAB in home app, probably you home app still think it is already paired with openHAB. remove your home from home app and restart iOS device.

+### Re-adding the OpenHAB HomeKit bridge reports that a bridge is already added, even though it has clearly been removed.

+There are various reasons this may happen.
+Try the following:

+* In [openhab-cli](https://www.openhab.org/docs/administration/console.html), run `openhab:homekit clearPairing`.
+Reboot openHAB.
+Reboot your iOS device.
+Try again.
+* In the Homekit settings, change the port, setupId, and pin.
+Save the settings, then re-open the settings so as to refresh the QR code.
+Re-add the device.
+* Remove Homekit state in `/var/lib/openhab/jsondb/homekit.json`, and homekit config in `/var/lib/openhab/config/org/openhab/homekit.config`.
+Restart openHAB.
+Reboot iPhone.
+Try again.

+### A stale Homekit device will not go away after deleting the related item.

+You probably have `useDummyAccessories` enabled in the OpenHAB Homekit settings.
+See the "Use Dummy Accessories" section in the help, above.

+### I added an accessory as the wrong type in Home, and updating the item configuration does not cause the change to reflect in the Home app

+Homekit remembers certain configurations about an accessory, from its name to its fundamental type (i.e. fan, light or switch?).
+If you added it incorrectly, simply updating the item type will not cause Home to update the type.
+To resolve:

+1) If using text configuration: Comment out the item temporarily.
+If in the GUI, you'll need to delete the item.

+2) If you have `useDummyAccessories` enabled, open the [openhab-cli](https://www.openhab.org/docs/administration/console.html).
+Run `openhab:homekit listDummyAccessories` and confirm your item is in the list.
+Once you've confirmed, clear it with `openhab:homekit clearDummyAccessories`.

+3) Close your Home app on your iOS device.
+Re-open it, and confirm that the accessory is gone.

+4) Uncomment the item or re-add it (this time with the correct configuration).

+5) You should now see the updated configuration for your accessory.